AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/form-components.md

 ---
 # Form Components and Properties: AEM Forms Edge Delivery Service

-AEM Forms Edge Delivery Service allows you to create user-friendly and interactive forms using various components.
+AEM Forms Edge Delivery Servicesallows you to create user-friendly and interactive forms using various components.
 These components cater to different types of data collection and can be easily customized to fit your specific needs.

 ![A sample spreadsheet with some components and properties](/help/edge/assets/sample-form-in-spreadsheet.png)